MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Apply Location-Based Routing at the user location

 Location-Based Routing works by determining the user’s current location based on Teams Endpoint IP and Trusted IP (Public IP addresses).
-Then conditions are applied to determine which user can make and receive PSTN calls and the PSTN gateway that can be used.
+Conditions are then applied to determine which user can make and receive PSTN calls and the PSTN gateway that can be used.

 When users are Location-Based enabled and roaming, the network site at the location of the user will help determine which PSTN gateways to use.